MatijaSi/Welmish-Woundikins/README.md

 ### Controls:
 Nethack keys to move and attack, for up-left move/attack you can use either y or z.

-### New:
-Sectorized map generator with caverns, dungeons and mazes.

 ### Goals:
 A story heavy and atmospheric roguelike.
 To add to replayability the story will be procedurally generated.
 Atmosphere will be mostly present through short descriptions of creatures, items, map features...